lstellway/lstellway/README.md

 ### Hello 👋

 My name is Logan and I&rsquo;m a software engineer who is a teacher at heart, striving to grow myself and the people around me.
 I have experience with a variety of teams in industries including healthcare, automotive finance and retail.
 I am experienced with mobile and web application development, backend API’s + services, infrastructure, container orchestration and automation.
-I am a quick learner and enjoy tailoring technology to unique business needs.
+I am a quick learner and enjoy tailoring technology to work for humans.

 #### Technology